euforia/webvirtmgr/README.md

 This aims to simplify the install process of retspen's webvirtmgr by providing a RPM for the web interface as well as a RPM to configure the hypervisor along with a script to add SASL users to the hypervisor.

+These RPM's should work under CentOS, RHEL, Fedora, Oracle Linux 6.

 ## webvirtmgr-1.6-1.el6.x86_64.rpm